Rollovers and transfers

 Rollovers

-When you leave a company where you participated in their employer-sponsored retirement plan like a 401(k), a rollover is just one of the following options you’ll have:
+When you leave a company where you participated in their employer-sponsored retirement plan like a 401(k), a rollover is just one of the following options you’ll have.
+You can also:

 • Leave your money in the plan